apiman/apiman/README.md

 # The Apiman project (Open Source API Management)

 💡 Apiman 3 is under very active development.
-You can find it on the [3.x branch](https://github.com/apiman/apiman/tree/3.x).
 We hope to do our first release very soon.

 ## Summary